 Data shows that Reddit is the most cited source across major AI platforms, with the average cited post being one year old—indicating AI models are building durable, long-term knowledge bases from community content.

 You can't manage what you don't measure.
-Implement:
+Implement these monitoring practices:

 The goal isn't to control the conversation—it's to participate authentically and add value where appropriate.